-- (48) However, given the limited connectivity and reduced storage and processing capacity of wearable devices, connecting them to smart mobile devices unlocks a number of additional features and it is usually highly recommended by wearable device manufacturers.
+- (50) The vast majority of respondents' wearable devices can be used, at least for basic functions, without the users having to carry around their smart mobile device in addition to the wearable device.
+For instance, on fitness trackers, speed tracking and heart rate tracking are often active even if the wearable device is used independently of a smart mobile device. - (51) However, given the limited connectivity and reduced storage and processing capacity of wearable devices, connecting them to smart mobile devices unlocks a number of additional features and it is usually highly recommended by wearable device manufacturers.
 The connection between the wearable device and the smart mobile device is supported by a specific companion app.
-A companion app is a software application enabling a user, among other functionalities, to extend the mobile device's display onto the wearable device, to relay user interactions from the wearable device to the smart mobile device and to update the wearable device as needed. - (49) More specifically, depending on the wearable device type and brand, some of the health and fitness metrics tracked through the wearable device, can be viewed and used exclusively on the wearable device, whilst some can only be viewed and accessed via the companion app on the smart mobile device.
+A companion app is a software application enabling a user, among other functionalities, to extend the mobile device's display onto the wearable device, to relay user interactions from the wearable device to the smart mobile device and to update the wearable device as needed. - (52) More specifically, depending on the wearable device type and brand, some of the health and fitness metrics tracked through the wearable device can be viewed and used exclusively on the wearable device, whilst some can only be viewed and accessed via the companion app on the smart mobile device.
 For example, the companion app is often able to analyse metrics in the long term, providing more detailed information in terms of historic data and training progress.
-Sometimes it also includes data that has been input manually.
+Sometimes it also includes data that has been added manually.
 The metrics which can usually be viewed on the device itself are more limited and typically include current activity time, calories burnt, heart rate, distance, number of steps, speed, blood oxygen level and similar metrics.